stuartp44/pyduco/README.md

-# Duco Air ppython library
+# Duco Air python library

 Allows you to be able to communicate with a Duco Air system.
 You must have installed the Duco e.g https://www.cvtotaal.nl/duco-communication-print-voor-ducobox-silent-focus-energy.html for this plugin to work.